pEtienn/visceral-segmentation/README.md

 first step is to combine the segmentations we are interested in.
 Use the fonction *CombineSegmentations* to do so.
 Some scans will be rejected at this point because they can't be read.

 After this perform the following steps:
--Select only the patients with the labels needed -Normatlize the pixel dimensions on the label images and the volumes images -Align and crop the images as much as possible -Standardize the labels (from 0 to the number of labels) -Produce images of the same size for each patient.
+*Select only the patients with the labels needed *Normatlize the pixel dimensions on the label images and the volumes images *Align and crop the images as much as possible *Standardize the labels (from 0 to the number of labels) *Produce images of the same size for each patient.
 (120,120,120) was used in the previous experiment.

 Note on resizing images
 Volume images: ndimage.zoom is used.
 It uses spline interpolation.